Leica CL vs Nikon D500

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More affordable: Was introduced into a lower priced category (28 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in January 2016).

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the CL or the D500.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the CL and the D500 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

-The review scores listed above should be treated with care, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+Care should be taken when interpreting the review scores above, though.
+The assessments were made in relation to similar cameras of the same technological generation.
+A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.